The former Garibaldi House is located at 302 King St E (at Berkeley St on the northeast corner) in the Old Town neighbourhood of Toronto.

 The Garibaldi House – Built in 1859

 Built in 1859 with a roughcast exterior, the tavern was operated by J Matthews.
-It’s situated on the bend of King St E. For travellers heading east, that jog in the road meant it was the last street heading out of Toronto.
+It’s situated on the bend of King St E. For travellers heading east, that jog in the road meant it was the last street leading out of Toronto.
 Before their journey, a traveller could stop there and rest.
-There were several inns and taverns in the area to ease the difficult horse ride across the province to Ottawa and beyond.
-For those travelling west, that bend in the road also meant they’ve reached the gateway into Toronto.
+Several inns and taverns were in the area to ease the difficult horse ride across the province to Ottawa and beyond.
+For those travelling west, that bend in the road also meant they’d reached the gateway into Toronto.
 The tavern was named after Giuseppe Garibaldi, an Italian General.
 At some point, the building became home to the druggist, R. Oliver.

 302 King St received heritage status in 1973.
-Today, the historic property is home to the full-service graphic design agency, Neglia Design.
+Today Neglia Design, a graphic design agency, occupies the historic property.

 55-77 Berkeley Street Workmen’s Cottages

-Did you know that Berkeley St was originally called Parliament St?
-In the late 1700s, it was home to the town of York’s first Parliament buildings (just south of where Front and Berkeley Sts cross today).
+Berkeley St was originally called Parliament St. In the late 1700s, it was home to the town of York’s first Parliament buildings (just south of where Front and Berkeley Sts cross today).
 Major John Small had a home at the southwest corner of King and Berkeley Sts.
-He named it the Berkeley House, after the town he came from in England.
+He named it the Berkeley House after the town he came from in England.
 It was demolished in 1925.